Red Jade Black Tea

 Flavor: Aromatic hints of cinnamon and clove.
 Full-bodied, complex, substantial character.
 Mellow, soothing menthol finish.

 Garden: This garden lies high in the hills above Sun Moon Lake in central Taiwan.
 This area was developed in the first half of the 20th century for Assam Black Tea production by the Japanese.
 After decades of standard Black Tea production, it has seen a renaissance of specialty Black Tea making, mostly due to the introduction of Tai Cha #18, or Red Jade Tea, that was officially introduced in 1999.

 Harvest: Hand picked in small batches.
-Fall 2020.
+Summer 2021.
 Sun Moon Lake, Nantou, Taiwan.

 Red Jade Tea - also known as Tai Cha 18, brews a rich, full-bodied tea with subtle hints of clove, cinnamon and mint in its complex composition.

 The flavor profile of Red Jade is unique among black teas, while still possessing a classic black tea character.
 It is another exemplary selection on the Eco-Cha menu in that it is naturally farmed with zero use of chemical farm products.
 If you are a Black Tea lover, you deserve a sampling of this distinctive Black Tea.

 Tai Cha 18 is a hybrid of the Assam tea plant with the wild tea tree that is naturally occurring on Taiwan.
 It is recorded that the Portuguese were the first to discover this wild tea tree hundreds of years ago.
 When the Japanese came to this area in the early 1900's bringing with them the Assam plant, this wild tea was being cultivated by early Chinese settlers.
 So this hybrid strain existed by default long before the Tea Research and Extension Station registered and promoted it in 1999.